ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

   - TransactionAllowList, for restricting who can submit transactions
   - NativeMinter, for minting native coins
   - FeeManager, for configuring dynamic fees
-- Each of these precompiles can be individually enabled or disabled at a given timestamp as a network upgrade, or any of the parameters governing its behaviour changed.
+- Each of these precompiles can be individually enabled or disabled at a given timestamp as a network upgrade, or any of the parameters governing its behavior changed.
 - These upgrades must be specified in a file named `upgrade.json` placed in the same directory where [`config.json`](#chain-configs) resides: `{chain-config-dir}/{blockchainID}/upgrade.json`.

 ## Preparation